Victims of the Las Vegas concert shooting

 Adrian Murfitt, a commercial fisherman, surprised his friend Brian MacKinnon with a weekend trip to Las Vegas.
 MacKinnon said he held Murfitt in his lap as he passed away from gunshot wounds.
 His mom, Avonna Murfitt, called her son a happy and caring young man. ʺEvery one of his friends was his best friend,ʺ she said. ʺHe will be missed by all who knew him, and most of all by me.ʺ She added, ʺThe outpouring of love for him has been amazing and we are humbled by the way everyone who knew him has offered assistance to help in bringing him home and celebrating his life.ʺ

-Lisa Romero Muniz
+Lisa Romero-Muniz

-Lisa Romero Muniz
+Lisa Romero-Muniz

 Gallup, New Mexico

-Lisa Romero Muniz was attending the concert with her husband when she was killed.
+Lisa Romero-Muniz was attending the concert with her husband when she was killed.
 Her smile would "brighten the darkest of nights," said her son Anthony Romero.
 His mother was the kind of woman who "would give you the last dime she had with no questions asked," he said.
-Muniz was a secretary for Gallup-McKinley County Schools in western New Mexico, acting as an advocate for students during times of discipline.
+Romero-Muniz was a secretary for Gallup-McKinley County Schools in western New Mexico, acting as an advocate for students during times of discipline.
 "As many students have mentioned in some Facebook posts and to many of us, she was there for them, and she respected them and tried to work with them as much as she could," Superintendent Mike Hyatt said.

 Jordan McIldoon